janbodnar/JasperReports-Skolenie/examples/group/README.md

 For correct output, the data must be sorted.
 When we create a new group, a new
 `GROUPNAME_COUNT` variable is created; in our case `am_group_COUNT`.

+## Group parts

 A report group has three elements:

-    Group expression − indicates the data that must change to start a new data group Group header − places label at the beginning of the grouped data Group footer − places label at the end of the grouped data
+* group expression − indicates the data that must change to start a new data group
+* group header − places label at the beginning of the grouped data
+* group footer − places label at the end of the grouped data

 The header and/or footer is optional.

 ## Group attributes